istovpets/go-base-project/README.md

 ### Running

 1.  **Start the database:**
     To run PostgreSQL in Docker, execute the command.
-This will create a `base-project-db` container with the `dadata_v2` database, which will be available on port `5432`.
+This will create a `base-project-db` container with the `base_project` database, which will be available on port `5432`.
     ```sh
-    docker run --name base-project-db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=dadata_v2 -p 5432:5432 -d postgres
+    docker run --name base-project-db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=base_project -p 5432:5432 -d postgres
     ```

 2.  **Apply migrations:**
     ```sh
-    make migrate_up
+    make migrate-up
     ```

 3.  **Run the application:**